 What are the best MLM leads to buy?

-My favorite type of MLM leads is genealogy leads.
-These are people with network marketing experience.
+My favorite type of MLM leads are genealogy leads.
+These are people with prior network marketing experience.
 I like these leads because (1) they have experience in the industry, (2) they believe in the industry, (3) they’ve already received some training, and (4) they know other network marketers.

 If I had to choose between opportunity seeker leads and MLM Genealogy Leads, I would pick the genealogy leads 10 times out of 10.
 Food for thought.